cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 about possible future issues with the randomness.
 Roughly, the security properties provided by the proposed construction are as follows:

-1. If the CSPRNG works fine, that is, in a certain adversary model the CSPRNG output is indistinguishable from a truly random sequence, then the output of the proposed construction is also indistinguishable from a truly random sequence in that adversary model.
+1. If the CSPRNG works fine, that is, in a certain adversarial model the CSPRNG output is indistinguishable from a truly random sequence, then the output of the proposed construction is also indistinguishable from a truly random sequence in that adversarial model.
-2. An adversary Adv with full control of a (potentially broken) CSPRNG and able to observe all outputs of the proposed construction, does not obtain any non-negligible advantage in leaking the private key, modulo side channel attacks.
+2. Adv with full control of a (potentially broken) CSPRNG and ability to observe all outputs of the proposed construction does not obtain any non-negligible advantage in leaking the private key (in the absence of side channel attacks).
-3. If the CSPRNG is broken or controlled by adversary Adv, the output of the proposed construction remains indistinguishable from random provided the private key remains unknown to Adv.
+3. If the CSPRNG is broken or controlled by Adv, the output of the proposed construction remains indistinguishable from random provided the private key remains unknown to Adv.

 This document represents the consensus of the Crypto Forum Research Group (CFRG).